arthurOmanko/HSVoiceCommandVR/README.md

 **Caution!**
 - For using Voice Commands by real voices, you should install at least one Speech recognition Language Pack in Windows.
-- Which Speech recognition Language Packs you have already installed or what you have set as <Locale> item are able to be checked via ${GameFolder}\UserData\dictionaries\Please_check_used_speech_recognition_engine.txt.
+- Which Speech recognition Language Packs you have already installed or what you have set as \<Locale\> item are able to be checked via ${GameFolder}\UserData\dictionaries\Please_check_used_speech_recognition_engine.txt.
 - If you dont install Speech recognition Language Pack at all, you can use only voice pannel on GUI (not real voices).
+- Each Language Pack dictionary will be created automatically at first if not existing at all.
+- On each Language Pack dictionary (for example, en-US.txt, ja-JP.txt etc.), you can add/remove/change your favorite voice pronunciations as a row.

 ## [Requirements]
 - Game updated with the last patch and DLC installed